ochsec/samus-code/docs/core/local-llm-providers.md

 # Adding Local LLM Providers (Ollama & LM Studio)

-This guide explains how to add support for local LLM servers like Ollama and LM Studio to the Qwen Code core package.
+This guide explains how to add support for local LLM servers like Ollama and LM Studio to the Samus Code core package.

 ## Overview